IntelliTect/Coalesce/docs/pages/stacks/vue/layers/api-clients.rst

 API Callers
 -----------

-API Callers (typed with the name :ts:`ApiState` in `coalesce-vue`, sometimes also referred to as API Invokers) are stateful functions for invoking an API endpoint, created with the :ts:`$makeCaller` function on an API Client.
+API Callers (typed with the name :ts:`ApiState` in `coalesce-vue`, sometimes also referred to as "loaders" or "invokers") are stateful functions for invoking an API endpoint, created with the :ts:`$makeCaller` function on an API Client.

 A summary of features: